hecko-yes/hecko.my.to/style-guide/index.md

 - removing articles, e.g. `how do i make thing do thing`
 - i know it shouldn't matter but things like `amature` or `existance` or `made it's rounds` bug me because They're Not Correct!!
 - some people do `.` as a mid-sentence pause, it's cool but i don't do it (yet?)
+- in speech i sometimes pronounce <c> as /ts/ (like in polish) where others would do /s/, e.g. in `cis`
 - commonly used emojoids:
 	- [:despair:](https://i.ibb.co/crtMXzb/despairmega.png)
 	- [:loggers:](https://i.ibb.co/gj5xCT9/loggersbig.png)